Frequently Asked Questions About Prosthodontics

 Prosthodontics is one of the nine dental specialties recognized by the American Dental Association (ADA).
 Prosthodontists specialize in the diagnosis, treatment planning, rehabilitation, and maintenance of the teeth, including function and esthetics.

 Prosthodontists have advanced and extensive training that give them a unique understanding of restoring the dynamics of a smile and healthy mouth.
 Becoming a prosthodontist requires an additional three years of specialty training after obtaining a Doctor of Dental Surgery (DDS) or Doctor of Dental Medicine (DMD) degree.
 This specialized training must be completed at an ADA-accredited advanced prosthodontic education program and includes state-of-the-art techniques and procedures for treating multiple, diverse, and complex dental conditions.
-They also have advanced training in restoring optimum function and esthetics of a smile.
+These dental specialists also have advanced training in restoring optimum function and esthetics of a smile.

 Prosthodontists can restore oral function through the placement of restorations or prostheses (dentures, crowns, dental implants, etc.).
 To give you the best treatment possible, we often collaborate with your general dentist and other specialists to facilitate the complete treatment of your condition.